Alexa could be our next crime fighter

-That's because police in Lancaster, England are exploring ways to use Amazon's Alexa-powered Echo smart speakers to send out crime bulletins to local citizens, alert them to wanted suspects in the area and -- most intriguingly -- let victims and witnesses report crimes directly to the police.
+Police in Lancashire, England, are exploring ways to use Amazon's Alexa-powered Echo smart speakers to send out crime bulletins to local citizens, alert them to wanted suspects in the area and -- most intriguingly -- let victims and witnesses report crimes directly to the police.

 "If we can reduce demand into our call centers via the use of voice recognition or voice-enabled technology and actually give the community the information they need without them needing to ring into police, then that's massive," Rob Flanagan, the Lancashire force's innovation lead, said at a College of Policing conference, according to a report from TechSpot.